tufstraka/FixFlow/README.md

 We built FixFlow because we believe there's a better way.

-## What If Bug Fixes Paid for Themselves?
+## What if bug fixes paid for themselves?

 Imagine a world where open-source maintenance is sustainable.
 Where a failing test doesn't just create anxiety, it creates opportunity.
 Where developers can earn real money for solving real problems, and project maintainers don't have to beg for help.